-Prevention is important and that is why we are sensitive to the children's actions, reactions, words and body language as we aim to relieve signs of anxiety before an outburst occurs.
+Prevention is important and that is why we are sensitive to the children's actions, reactions, words, and body language as we aim to relieve signs of anxiety before an outburst occurs.

 Finally, we find positive and acceptable solutions when we encounter challenging moments of behaviour.
-We consider these moments as opportunities for guidance and for building a strong attachment relationship in order to achieve emotional regulation and to meet the individual needs of every child.
+We consider these moments as opportunities for guidance and for building a strong attachment relationship to achieve emotional regulation and to meet the individual needs of every child.

-For these reasons, everyone at Little Jungle uses five positive behaviour strategies as a way to be consistent and offer a sense of security to the children:
+For these reasons, everyone at Little Jungle uses five positive behaviour strategies to be consistent and offer a sense of security to the children:

-1. We notice, praise and make a big deal out of the positive qualities that every child demonstrates.
-That means that our praise isn't general, instead there is a specific trait, detail or behaviour that we admire.
-Therefore, we can build trust and showcase the positive side of the children's interactions and the children can connect with us on a more personal level and do not need to attract attention in a negative way.
+We notice and promote the positive qualities that every child demonstrates.
+In doing so, we build trust and showcase the positive side of children's interactions, and they connect with us on a more personal level and do not need to attract attention in a negative way.
 Also, if we look for the positive behaviour instead of the negative one, we become attuned to it and at the same time we reinforce it.

-We make the children's successes known to their peers, other members of staff, parents and carers and we make them visible in observations, in their early years profile and documentation displayed at the children's height.
+We make the children's ideas, processes and successes known to their peers, and visible in observations documentation displayed at the children's height.
 We include them in preparations and setting up and we always look and talk to them with warmth and respect.
-However, we do not give physical rewards (e.g. stickers, star chart stars, sweets, treats or presents) as behaving in a positive way and helping others need to derive from an innate need and relate to self-worth.

-- 2. We offer an alternative instead of just saying "no" to the children.
-We minimise the times we say it by thinking about the positive alternative for the behaviour that seems to not be working at the specific moment. (e.g. "We don't do that..." can be replaced by: "Shall we paint on the paper instead of the wall?"). - 3.
+- 2. We do not give physical rewards (e.g. stickers, star chart stars, sweets, treats or presents) as behaving in a positive way and helping others need to derive from an innate need and relate to self-worth. - 3.
+We offer an alternative instead of saying "no" to the children.
+We think about the positive alternative for the behaviour that seems to not be working at the specific moment. (e.g. "We don't do that..." can be replaced by: "Shall we paint on the paper instead of the wall?"). - 4.
 We offer choices to the children so they can feel in control of what is happening and so we can demonstrate to them that you can use creative thinking and problem solving in any possible situation.
 This is especially important to help children realise that there is always an alternative, even when things that we do not choose must happen (e.g. "It is cold outside.
 Would you like to wear the green or the blue coat?").